Ford latest automaker to shut North American plants on U.S. winter weather

 Ford Motor Co. on Thursday said adverse weather had led to the temporary closure of plants in Kansas City, Flat Rock and Ohio, as well as a plant in Hermosillo in the northern Mexican border state of Sonora.

-Late on Wednesday, Volkswagen said it would suspend some production in Mexico on Thursday and Friday due to a limited natural gas supply in the country.
-The cut in supply also affected Audi as well as General Motors’ plant in the central city of Silao, where work was stopped on Tuesday night and Wednesday.
+Late on Wednesday, Volkswagen said it would suspend some production in Mexico on Thursday and Friday due to limited natural gas supply.
+The cut in supply also affected Audi as well as General Motors Co’s plant in the central city of Silao, where work stopped on Tuesday night and Wednesday.

+GM said Thursday that first-shift operations were canceled at plants in Arlington, Texas; Spring Hill, Tennessee; and Bowling Green, Kentucky.
+The first two factories also would likely be closed for the second shift.

+Other automakers affected by the winter weather include Toyota Motor Corp and Nissan Motor Co Ltd.

+Toyota said its plant in Texas would be idled through Friday, while first shifts would not operate on Thursday at plants in Mississippi and Alabama.
+Nissan said production at plants in Smyrna, Tennessee, and Canton, Mississippi, remain suspended.

-Ford’s Kansas City plant’s operations have been canceled from Feb 13-22, the company said in a statement to Reuters.
+Ford’s Kansas City plant’s operations have been canceled from Feb 13-22, the company said.

 Ford said it to plans to run double shifts in its plants in Chicago, Dearborn and Oakville.